monadicsystems/monadicsystems.github.io/post3.md

 ### -XViewPatterns

 Yes, there's more!
 We can make patterns even more powerful in Haskell using the `-XViewPatterns` language extenstion.
-When this language extension is turned on, we can pattern match on the *projection of a value* and not just the value itself.
+When this language extension is turned on we can pattern match on the *projection of a value* and not just the value itself.
 This is useful for pattern matching on data structures, like values of the `Map` type from the `containers` package.

 Suppose we have a map representing the favorite colors of random people,